Study of noise in virtual distillation circuits for quantum error mitigation: Virtual Distillation

 When $\ket{\psi_1}$ corresponds to the output of the ideal (noise free) quantum circuit, then $\expval{O}_\mathrm{mitigated}$ approaches the ideal expectation value exponentially fast with $M$.
-This condition is satisfied when noise in the quantum circuit maps the ideal states to states that are orthogonal to it, otherwise the dominant eigenvector will drift and limit the error suppression efficiency~\cite{huggins_virtual_2021}.
-In general, for a multi-qubit state, both single-qubit depolarizing or dephasing errors can cause drift of the dominant eigenvector, nevertheless for real world applications this drift is expected to be small~\cite{koczor_exponential_2021,koczor_dominant_2021,huggins_virtual_2021}, as is also validated by the numerical simulations in this paper.
+This condition is satisfied when noise in the quantum circuit maps the ideal states to states that are orthogonal to it, otherwise the dominant eigenvector will drift and limit the error suppression efficiency~\cite{koczor_exponential_2021,huggins_virtual_2021}.
+In general, for a multi-qubit state, single-qubit errors can cause drift of the dominant eigenvector.
+However, in real-world applications, this drift is expected to be small, as also validated by the numerical simulations in this paper.
+Furthermore, the severity of this drift, or coherent mismatch, is exponentially smaller than the incoherent decay of fidelity~\cite{koczor_dominant_2021}.

 Note that, in virtual distillation, $\expval{O}_\mathrm{mitigated}$ is calculated without explicitly preparing the state $\tilde{\rho}$, hence the name ``virtual''.
 Instead, virtual distillation uses $M$ copies of the state $\rho$ together with collective measurements that only allow symmetric states of the form $\ket{\psi}\otimes\ket{\psi}\ldots\ket{\psi}$ to contribute to the expectation value of $O$.
 More specifically, in Ref.~\cite{huggins_virtual_2021} it was shown that Eq.~\eqref{eq:mitigated} is equivalent to